g3eky/cube/README.md

 # Cube C Program with CMake

 A simple C program built using CMake with OpenGL and GLFW support.
-This program creates a window and initializes OpenGL.
+This program creates a window and displays a rotating 3D cube with colored faces.

 ## Project Structure